JvJefke/npm-install-version/README.md

 // run our fake benchmark function on the old and new versions of csjs

 niv.uninstall('csjs@1.0.0');
-// remove package from the node_modules
+// remove package from the niv_modules
 ```

 #### Advanced Example